watson-developer-cloud/assistant-web-chat-service-desk-starter/src/actualServiceDeskExamples/genesysPureCloud/README.md

 1. Update [purecloudSetup.ts](./purecloudSetup.ts) to populate with your organization information.
     - `DEPLOYMENT_ID` -> [create a web chat widget v1.1](https://help.mypurecloud.com/articles/create-a-widget-for-web-chat/)
     - `ORGANIZATION_ID` -> [find my organization ID](https://help.mypurecloud.com/faq/how-do-i-find-my-organization-id/)
-2. In the [root](../../..) of this repository, change `.env` file to update `SERVICE_DESK_CLASS` variable to  `GenesysServiceDesk`.
+2. Go to the project root directory and update `.env` file to update `SERVICE_DESK_CLASS` variable to  `GenesysServiceDesk`.
-3. In the [root](../../..) of this repository, run `npm run dev` as you normally would.
+3. Go to the project root directory and run `npm run dev` as you normally would.
 If you've linked everything to your PureCloud account correctly, you should be able to connect to an agent in PureCloud.

 As described above, advanced functionality such as authenticated chat and agent availability require a REST API which requires additional setup: